Yalo: 1948 war

 In the lead-up to the outbreak of 1948 Arab-Israeli war, on the night of 27 December 1947, the Etzioni Brigade of the Hagana blew up three houses in Yalo.
 This action formed part of a series what Israeli historian Benny Morris has described as "Haganah retaliatory strikes", the operational orders of which "almost invariably contained an order to blow up one or several houses (as well as to kill 'adult males' or 'armed irregulars')."

 Jordanian period

 After the 1948 Arab-Israeli War, Yalo was under Jordanian rule from 1948 until 1967.

-On 2 November 1950 Palestinian children were targeted by the IDF when three of them children were shot, two fatally, by IDF troops near Dayr Ayyub in the Latrun salient.
+On 2 November 1950 Palestinian children were targeted by the IDF when three of them were shot, two fatally, by IDF troops near Dayr Ayyub in the Latrun salient.
 Ali Muhammad Ali Alyyan (12), his sister Fakhriyeh Muhammad Ali Alyyan (10), and their cousin Khadijeh Abd al Fattah Muhammad Ali (8) were all from Yalo village.
 Morris wrote, "The two children [Ali and Fakhriyeh] stood in a wadi bed and a soldier opened fire at them.
 According to both [adult] witnesses only one man fired at them with a sten-gun but none of the detachment attempted to interfere".

 In 1961, the population was 1,644 persons.